sesogr/acdh-stud-db/sql/03-additions-2023/readme.md

 ## Export

-The file [20250428-student-similarity-graph.csv](20250428-student-similarity-graph.csv) was created by exporting the result of the following query into a CSV file.
+A file `20250310-student-similarity-graph.csv` was created by exporting the result of the following query into a CSV file.

 ```MariaDB
 select lower(